 Here comes the bride… and the bourbon.
 Some say it’s an old Southern tradition, and many of us have never heard of it.
 However, we love the sound of it because it involves bourbon and getting your hands in the soil — two quintessential things we Southerners enjoy.

 When a Moss Mountain groom living out of state approached us about Burying the Bourbon on his behalf before his wedding day, we said we’d gladly do the honors.
-So, James Sumpter, Director of Weddings and Events at Moss Mountain, and Mandy Shoptaw, our Wedding and Event Coordinator, got to work.
+So, James Sumpter, Director of Weddings and Events at Moss Mountain, got to work.

 According to our friends over at Southern Living, “Southern folklore says that if you bury a bottle of bourbon at the site where the bride and groom are to be married it won’t rain on their wedding day.”
 Furthermore, the tradition says the wedding party digs up the bottle and drinks the bourbon after the ceremony.